Federal Environmental and Health Agencies

 Individualized Technical Assistance—Individualized technical assistance is available to existing, new, and prospective grantees to address specific workforce development issues.
 Technical assistance may be provided face-to-face at meetings and conferences, over the telephone, or through email.

 The NIEHS WTP grants train workers engaged in activities related to hazardous materials and waste generation, removal, containment, transportation, and emergency response.
-EPA EWDJT grants are funded for a period of three years.
+EPA JT grants are funded for a period of three years.
 Most NIEHS grants are awarded for a period of five years.
 NIEHS WTP funding is provided through the following program areas:

 - The Hazardous Waste Worker Training Program provides model occupational safety and health training for workers who are or may be engaged in activities related to hazardous waste removal, containment, or chemical emergency response.